deepmodeling/DeePTB/examples/silicon/README.md

 </div>

 ### 4.4 Fermi velocity.
-For Fermi surface, you can use the api to IFermi.
-For example, we use the ifermi.json to use dptb to call ifermi to plot the fermi surface.
+For Fermi velocity, you can also use IFermi through our API.
+The detail configuration is illustrated bellow.
 ```bash
 {
     "structure":"./data/silicon.vasp",